CliMA/CloudMicrophysics.jl/docs/src/RosenbrockNumerics.md

 (with the saturation-adjustment limiter) by default for the two-moment + P3 scheme;
 [`rosenbrock_exact`](@ref CloudMicrophysics.BulkMicrophysicsTendencies.rosenbrock_exact) is the
 linearized-implicit alternative for the two-moment + P3 scheme, used when stability at coarse time steps is the priority.
-The default explicit `SubsteppedAverage` is inexpensive but its saturation-adjustment limiter is not yet consistent under substep refinement in mixed-phase cells (see [Convergence under substep refinement](@ref)).
+Both use the same consistent saturation-adjustment limiter and converge under substep refinement; the explicit `SubsteppedAverage` is cheaper per substep but, being forward Euler, needs more substeps than `rosenbrock_exact` to clear the stiff mixed-phase regime (see [Convergence under substep refinement](@ref)).

 ## Substep semantics common to all averaging modes